cmwylie19/enterprise-admission-controller/WORKSHOP.md

 ## Phase 5

-As part of your job at Big Enterprise Co, you must onboard applications onto the Kubernetes cluster with 200 apps in production.
-The problem is that these applications have complex configurations and the teams have no experience in Kubernetes.
-The team knows their app but not how to deploy it.
-Your job is to make it easier for the team to deploy their application by consolidating the amount of Kubernetes resources that it takes to deploy their app.
-Typically the app would need:"
-- Deployment
-- Service
+Congrats!
+SO far 199/200 apps are onboarded.
+Unfortunately, the last app has no Kubernetes experience and are having a difficult time having repeatable deployments and "heroics" are involved every time they need to do a release.
+After seeing the team pull all-nighters, you decide to build an operator to help them deploy their app.
+Since Pepr natively speaks to the Kubernetes Watch API and has a reconcile callback that processes events in a Queue guaranteeing ordered and synchronous processing of events, even when the system may be under heavy load.

+The App has 3 major configuration options:
+1. Language - English, Spanish
+2. Theme - Dark, Light
-- ConfigMap
+3. Replicas - 1-10

-Your job is to consolidate this down to onw resource so that the team can focus more on building the app and less on the deployment specifics.
+Your job is to consolidate this down to one resource so that the team can focus more on building the app and less on the deployment specifics.

 #### Activity 5

-The app that is causing issues is a webapp that can be deployed in English, Spanish, with a Dark or White theme at a given number of replicas less than 10.
+Create an Operator in Pepr that Reconciles on a WebApp resource, when it sees the WebApp resource, it deploys a deployment, service, and configmap.
+It can be deployed in English, Spanish, with a Dark or Light theme at a given number of replicas less than 10.
 At this point the pods already have default security contrexts that the admisson controller will take care of.
-Now we must build the operator
+Now we must build the operator.

+The CustomResourceDefinition will be given to you.

 ## Steps